Branching into Photography: Growing your photography businessDecember 1st, 2020

 - The Leaves – Industry immersion of exposure and feedback [Anchor link to the topic]

 Your passion is the seed.
 What does your seed need from here to keep growing into an established business?
 In a word: consistency.
 Like anything, your photography business needs time, care, and attention for it to grow.
 With regularity, and through establishing the fundamentals of what your clients can expect from you and your work, your vision, and the brand created from it, will become memorable.

 Aspect 1: The Roots – The first step to establish your brand is picking the right name for your photography business.

 Naming yourself is important.
 It indicates how you truly see yourself as a whole, from seed to tree.
 At your core, are you a portrait studio?
 A boutique destination wedding photographer?
 A multimedia empire?
+Will you sell photos online?
 Do you want your business to attract businesses and corporate clients?
 Or do you want to establish yourself as a family photographer?

 Choosing a name that is unique to you, that speaks to your goals, that can grow with you, is a crucial part of running a successful photography business.